wenqiglantz/multi-tenancy-spring-boot/README.md

 # Customer Service

-### Customer Service, provides APIs for customer CRUD service.
+### Customer Service, provides APIs for customer CRUD service, with multi-tenancy support, implemented with Spring Boot, Liquibase, and PostgreSQL.
+For detailed article on how this microservice is implemented with multi-tenancy support, please check out my Medium story, link to come.

 * **A. Prerequisites**
     *
         1. Windows/Linux based operating system

     *
         2. Java 17

     *
-        3. Database has been created or assuming using an in-memory database for testing purpose.
+        3. Database has been created or assuming using an in-memory database for testing purpose

 * **B. Getting Started & Run the Application**